Locally owned, independent restaurant.

 There are too many stories to share of our friends from Cactus Jack’s who have found love, heart break, had children, gotten divorced, started businesses, beat illnesses and died.
 This is not just a restaurant its a family.
 We are proud to be part of so many peoples lives.
 It has been the ultimate experiment for us to make this the best place for you to enjoy.

 Did we forget to mention that we have two amazing sons, Gus & Jack.
 They both graduated from Evergreen High School within the last few years.
 Our son Gus was working in the kitchen here at Cactus Jack’s.
 He finished with a culinary certificate from Warren Tech while attending high school.
 He has put those skills to good use.
 He now has moved to Ft.
-Collins and is working at Whole Foods.
-His first 3 months he was awarded Employee of the Month.
+Collins.
+He is taking classes at Front Range Community College for Music Production.
+You can also find him working behind the counter in the kitchen at Silver Grille Cafe in Ft.
+Collins.
+Check out their cinnamon rolls AND toast!
 Our son Jack attends school in South Carolina pursuing a degree in PGA Management.
 (Yes, that is a thing).
 He works for us during summer break from University.
 We are very proud of our kids.
 They are kind and gentle human beings who have great empathy for others.
 We need more allies like this in life.

 When you walk through the doors of Cactus Jack’s you will see the best of what Evergreen has to offer.
 We have an eclectic crowd, where all are welcome!
 We have partnered with Evergreen Coalition for Racial Justice to help make this mission happen.
 Please if you ever witness hate, please contact a manager or owner.
 It is NOT acceptable.
 We believe you should treat others how you want to be treated.